 Can you freeze the cookie dough?

 Yes!
-To make it even easier when you’re ready to bake the cookies, form the cookies into little balls you can just pop on a baking sheet.
+To make it even easier when you’re ready to bake the cookies, form the cookies into cookie dough balls you can just pop on a baking sheet from the freezer.

 Can you freeze the chocolate cookies after baking?

 Yep!
-These are shockingly delicious cold/frozen and will keep for up to 6 months!
+These are shockingly delicious cold/frozen and will keep for up to 6 months in the freezer!

 Can I use regular cocoa powder?